jug-in/jug-in.bayern/content/page/java-treff.md

 Simon hat schon einiges gesehen, wer Spaß an haarsträubenden Schmankerln von Sicherheitsverstößen und -katastrophen hat, kommt hier sicher auf seine Kosten.

 Natürlich hat Simon auch einiges im Repertoire, das uns Entwicklern hilft, Leuten wie Simon den Spaß zu verderben.

+---

+#### Modern Reactive Java by *Julien Ponge (Red Hat)*
+### 12.01.2021 - 18:30 Uhr

+It's quite some time to January - perfect for reading [Vert.x in Action](https://www.manning.com/books/vertx-in-action) until then, the book **[Julien Ponge](https://github.com/jponge)** just published.

+Aloneside Vert.x, Julien is working on [SmallRye Mutiny](https://smallrye.io/smallrye-mutiny/), the brand new reactive library with first class support in [Quarkus](https://quarkus.io/guides/getting-started-reactive) working there in perfect harmony with Vert.x.

+And now the best: Julien visits our Java-Treff in January and will talk about all this stuff.
+To quote him: "It will be fun!"

+Look forward to christmas but what comes next will be even better.